DanielMeixner/fretboardking/implementation/README.md

 - All features from previous versions remain, but with a polished, professional look

 ## Reviewer Instructions (Modern Redesign)
-- Confirm the app heading says 'FretboardKing' and shows the logo
+- Confirm the app heading says 'Fretboard-King' and shows the logo
 - Observe the modern color palette, rounded corners, and smooth transitions
 - Open the settings modal (gear icon, top left)
 - Test toggling string names on/off and confirm the fretboard updates